Adamcake/TwitchChat/README.md

 ```
 You can also connect to Twitch chat without signing in.
 In this mode, you'll be able to receive messages but not send them.
 `connection = chat.connect_as_guest(on_message=message, on_notice=notice, on_room_state=room_state)`
 After joining a channel with this connection, any received chat messages will be sent to your on_message function in a Message object.
-Any notices, such as "This room is now in slow mode", will be sent to your on_notice callback.
+Any notices, such as "This room is now in slow mode", will be sent to your on_notice callback in a Notice object.
 Any changes in the room state, such as subscriber-only mode being enabled or disabled, will be sent to your on_room_state callback in a RoomState object.
-All of these are optional and may be set to None.
+All of these are optional - you don't need to specify all three.

 Full list of Message parameters:
 `channel` - the channel name where the message was received, eg "adamcake"